tastyigniter/core/README.md

 ## Contributing
 We would love your help building TastyIgniter!
 Please read the [Contributing Guidelines](.github/CONTRIBUTING.md) to learn how you can help.

+## Security Vulnerabilities
+If you discover a security vulnerability within TastyIgniter, please send an e-mail to support@tastyigniter.com.

+## License
+TastyIgniter is open-source software licensed under the [MIT license](https://tastyigniter.com/licence/).